-Document.
-The policy above establishes principles that will need to be addressed in the AAP, and subsequently by developers.

-- 3.42 The Plan identifies the major development site which will accommodate the built development of the new village and infrastructure to support it.
+- its preparation.
+The policy above establishes requirements and objectives that will need to be addressed in the SPD, and subsequently by developers. - 3.45 The Policies Map identifies the Major Development Site which will accommodate the built development of the new village and infrastructure to support it.
 Not all the site will be developed within the Plan period and large parts of it will remain undeveloped and green after the settlement is complete to provide a substantial green setting for the settlement.
-A wider area is identified to be planned through the AAP.
-This will allow the consideration of measures to mitigate the wider impacts of the village, such as through strategic landscaping and green infrastructure, to ensure that it will remain physically separate from surrounding villages especially the closest villages of Caldecote / Highfields, Bourn and Cambourne. - 3.43 The landscape strategy will avoid creating the appearance of a ribbon of development south of the A428, demonstrate how landscape and biodiversity enhancements will be achieved in the area, ensure substantial landscaped separation between settlements and maintain the rural character of the Broadway. - 3.44 It is important that any urban related open uses, such as playing fields are carefully located and designed to ensure they do not reduce the rural character of the landscaped setting in visual terms, particularly having regard to matters such as fencing and floodlighting. - 3.45 All necessary community services and facilities will be provided by the development, either on-site or through contributions to off-site provision secured through a planning obligation, for example in relation to off-site transport infrastructure. - 3.46 A secondary school will be provided on site to serve the needs of the development.
+A wider Strategic Site is identified to be addressed by the SPD.
+This will allow the consideration of measures to mitigate the wider impacts of the village, such as through strategic landscaping and green infrastructure, to ensure that it will remain physically separate from surrounding villages especially the closest villages of Caldecote / Highfields, Bourn and Cambourne. - 3.46 The landscape strategy will avoid creating the appearance of a ribbon of development south of the A428, demonstrate how landscape and biodiversity enhancements will be achieved in the area, ensure substantial landscaped separation between settlements and maintain the rural character of the Broadway. - 3.47 It is important that any urban related open uses, such as playing fields are carefully located and designed to ensure they do not reduce the rural character of the landscaped setting in visual terms, particularly having regard to matters such as fencing and floodlighting. - 3.48 All necessary community services and facilities will be provided by the development, either on-site or through contributions to off-site provision secured through a planning obligation, for example in relation to off-site transport infrastructure. - 3.49 A secondary school will be provided on site to serve the needs of the development.
 Local experience has shown that new settlements of this scale can support a secondary school which is also important for community cohesion.
 With further growth planned at Cambourne West it would be not be possible to expand that school to meet the needs generated by development at Bourn Airfield.
 The secondary school will be provided according to a trigger point in the planning obligation for the site to ensure timely provision of this key community facility.
-At least two primary schools and provision for early years childcare will be required. - 3.47 A fundamental requirement for this site is that it will be a sustainable development which is highly accessible and permeable to all its residents on foot, by cycle and public transport, to support sustainable transport, recreation and health.
+At least two primary schools and provision for early years childcare will be required. - 3.50 A fundamental requirement for this site is that it will be a sustainable development which is highly accessible and permeable to all its residents on foot, by cycle and public transport, to support sustainable transport, recreation and health.
 Segregated provision for buses and cycle use provides for quicker journeys, greater use and improved safety.
 Together with development at West Cambourne extensive off-site transport infrastructure provision will be required to mitigate transport impacts, particularly between the new village and Cambridge.

-3.48 The impact of development on a number of natural resources will also be important.
+3.51 The impact of development on a number of natural resources will also be important.
 This includes surface water drainage and sewage discharge and the need to take account of the impact of the development on the wider catchment, particularly in view of known problems on the Bourn Brook.
 The impact on the wider catchment must therefore be addressed and the potential for a catchment wide assessment / improvements should be considered.